Kate's Story on beginning a successful brand with husband Tal...

 - To build a business that will support organisations that help people with disabilities – long-term motivation.

-My vision for the business was and is to create food products that will help other women like me to navigate their busy lives and be able to put a decent healthy meal on the table
+Our vision for the business was and is to create food products that will help other families to navigate their busy lives and be able to put a decent healthy meal on the table

 - Our products will use good, healthy ingredients.

-- Our products will draw on my wealth of knowledge about spices, herbs and foods to be innovative and tasty.
+- Our products will draw on my wealth of knowledge about flavours, nutrition and ingredients and be innovative and tasty.

 - Our products will be quick and easy to prepare.

-- Our customers will be able to trust that what they’re buying is good quality and good value.
+- Our customers will be able to trust that the products that they are buying are made from natural/real ingredients, made with care and are good value.

 - The business will also be family friendly and be flexible in allowing us to fulfil all our roles in life, as parents, as individuals and as breadwinners.

-Our products are now available in Coles, Woolworths, Chemist Warehouse and many other leading independent supermarkets, speciality shops and health stores and include our products.
+Our products are available in Coles, Woolworths, Chemist Warehouse and many other leading independent supermarkets, speciality shops and health stores and include our products and exported across the world.

-Kate Weiss is available for Media & Speaking Engagements.
+Kate and Tal Weiss are available for Media & Speaking Engagements.
 Please email email@example.com to discuss your upcoming media or speaking events.